agakesik/feedback_app/README.md

   * more freedom with editing rating systems (adding/changing ranges for skater status % skill evaluation)
   * more informations on evaluation: who added, when was it added, leaving additional feedback in form of comments

-### Live preview

-To see current preview [go here](https://rd-feedback-app.herokuapp.com/login) login information:
-* coach user: coach@admin.com
-* admin user: admin@admin.com
-* password to both: "foobar"
-feel free to check it out and play all the options

 ## Contact
-Feel free to contact me: aga@gmail.com
+Feel free to contact me: aga.k396@gmail.com